cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Data reuse and Metadata

-* Metadata
-* small and heterogeneous data
-* use and re-use of data
-* extra software for metadata
-* data legibility
 * sharing ideas for analysis: paper proposals
       Paper proposals are an emerging concept solving transparant data exchange and reuse across disciplines and laboratories [citations!]
-(Metadata citations!)

 With a growing global data pool the demand to use and reuse available data grows as well.
 Especially in ecology the integration of small and heterogeneous